rogerscuall/ACE2LTM/README.md

 `convert.py ace_config.txt `

-Will create file in the same directory with the configuration of the LTM ready to paste in the tmsh cli.
+Creates a file in the same directory with the configuration of the LTM ready to paste in the tmsh cli.

 `convert.py ace_config.txt -c`

-Provide the number of nodes, pools and virtual servers in the ACE configuration.
+Provides the number of nodes, pools and virtual servers in the ACE configuration.

 ## Motivation

-Assist in the initial migration from Cisco ACE to LTM.
+Assists in the initial migration from Cisco ACE to LTM.

 ## Requirements